aireytf/Week2-Challenge-Portfolio/README.md

 ## Credits

-I utilised the resources at w3schools.com in the README provided for this challenge, to apply appropriate semantic and logical structure, and to follow accessibility standards for this site.
-I played with some additional styling elements found on w3schools.com and css-tricks.com
+I researched some additional styling elements found on w3schools.com and css-tricks.com, such as border-radius to improve appearance of section layout.

 ## License